loperntu/asialex2015/index.md

 > How do neologisms leave the memory trace in our mental lexicon? (frequencies of exposure, types of neologisms, ...)

 - (De Vaan, Schreuder, and Baayen, 2007) For the neologisms, a stepwise mixed-effect regression analysis resulted in a model with significant main effects of Length, and Number of Synsets.
-As for the existing words, ratings increased with increasing Length ($\hat{\beta}$ = 0.238, t(877) = 2.805, p = .0051) and decreased for increasing Numbers of Synsets ($\hat{\beta}$ = −0.560, t(877) = −3.359, p = .0008). 新詞 詞長度越長，越熟悉。 synset 數量越多（越多義）越不熟悉。
+As for the existing words, ratings increased with increasing Length ($\hat{\beta}$ = 0.238, t(877) = 2.805, p = .0051) and decreased for increasing Numbers of Synsets ($\hat{\beta}$ = −0.560, t(877) = −3.359, p = .0008).

-> 不過我們關心的是 collective mental lexicon (constrained by real world / socail communication)
+> What we are concern about is the collective mental lexicon (constrained by real world / socail communication)

 ---